“Tora Tora Tora”: The Raid on Pearl Harbor

 When the 183 Japanese planes of the first wave approached Pearl Harbor from the north without any resistance from the Americans, LtCmdr Mitsuo Fuchida, the commander of the Japanese air strike, signaled to Adm Nagumo the code words “Tora Tora Tora” (tiger, tiger, tiger) which indicated the attack began with complete surprise.
 Five minutes later, Cmdr Logan Ramsey, Ops officer of Patrol Wing Two, attempted to get the tail number of a plane he thought was flying recklessly.
 But he recognized the red “meatball” on the plane’s wing and immediately sent out the radio message in plain English, “Air Raid Pearl Harbor.
 This is no drill.”

 Fuchida had six objectives for the first wave.
 The first five were Pearl Harbor’s air defenses: Wheeler and Hickham Army Airfields, Ford Island and Kaneohe Naval Air Stations, and Ewa Marine Air Station.
 Most of the planes on these airfields were destroyed before they could get off the ground.
 And many even before the ammunition could be distributed to the anti-aircraft defenses, which despite repeated war warnings was still locked up in distant armories.
 Nevertheless, in the chaos, men fought back, including mechanics on Wheeler who threw wrenches at the low flying Japanese.
 Or more effectively, Chief Petty Officer John Finn, who pulled a .50 Caliber machine gun from a damaged PBY and fought through 21 separate wounds to earn the first Congressional Medal of Honor of the Second World War.
-Or an unknown Marine at Ewa who stood in the middle of the runway firing his pistol at the low strafing planes.
+Or an unknown marine at Ewa who stood in the middle of the runway firing his pistol at the low strafing planes.
 The official Japanese records of the attack refer to him at “The Bravest American”.
 The Japanese pilots specifically targeted him, like jousting knights, but as far they knew the young marine survived the attack.
 A large portion of the Japanese casualties at Pearl Harbor came by way of that most mocked and denigrated Army and Marine rank, the second lieutenant; eight of whom courageously took off into the teeth of the Japanese onslaught in far inferior planes to take them on at 20-1 odds.

 After the torpedo bombers, Japanese dive bombers dropped specially converted 16in armor piercing battleship shells on the giant American targets.
-They would damage every battleship on the Row, but one hit in particular caused nearly half the casualties of that day.
+They would damage every battleship on the Row, but one hit in particular caused nearly half of the American casualties that day.
 Like her sisters, the Arizona was a battleship developed for the last war.
 Her armored citadel, the area that protects the vital areas of the ship, could withstand a hit from largest shell of that time, 14”.
-One of the dive bombers managed to place his converted 16in shell right above the forward magazine, where it penetrated.
+One of the dive bombers managed to place its converted 16in shell right above the forward magazine, where it penetrated.
 Seven seconds later a catastrophic explosion destroyed the ship, killing 1100 sailors instantly.

 Nagumo would regret his decision for the rest of the war.